Last Updated: 02/15/18

-- Schwannoma: These are typically Benign (non-Cancerous) tumors that are the result of an abnormal overgrowth of a Schwann Cell in nerve cells Myelin Sheath.
+- Schwannoma (Neurilemmoma or Neurinoma): These are typically Benign (Non-cancerous) tumors that are the result of an abnormal overgrowth of a Schwann Cell in nerve cells Myelin Sheath.

 Meningioma: These develop as Encapsulated and Benign Tumors, as these tumors reach different sizes as a result of simple growth or treatment(s)

 of Radiation.
 Either way, Meningioma can have dangerous or even fatal consequences.
 Safety typically depends on the classification from WHO

 the .
 As a tumor grow the classification of the tumor may reach the next grade level and increased not just a tumors World Trade Organization (WHO) grade,

 between these two points the nerve passes between a bone structure, and because of this results in typically a pear-shaped